May 8, 2012. Written by Agnes Los

 What can be more fun than compiling a list of presents for yourself?
 And having put so much effort, time and cash in to your big day, they’re hugely practical too, essentially providing an excellent way of making sure you get the presents you really want and need.

 There’s nothing wrong or presumptuous about having a wedding list.
 Those guests wishing to buy you a gift can then choose something they know is needed, although it might be considered bad taste if you try to force your wedding list onto your guests.

-And it’s worth remembering that it will be important to some if not all your guests how their personally chosen gifts to be appreciated.
+And it’s worth remembering that it will be important to some, if not all your guests, that personally chosen gifts are appreciated.
 However, there’s no point asking for something you really don’t need.
-To avoid five toasters and seven kettles, a practical way of getting what you want is simply to set up gift list.
+To avoid five toasters and seven kettles, a practical way of getting what you want is simply to set up a gift list.

 Many companies and traditional department stores now offer online gift lists, a hugely practical and popular alternative.
 Some of the best known include Prezola, The Dining Company, My List Is Here, Our Wishing Well and Amara.
 The greatest benefit is that you can compile your wedding list from the comfort of your home, saving you the time of browsing around a store.
 Once you have made your selection, you can usually either create a list online, or mail your choices to them and they will set it up for you.
 Your guests, meanwhile, can also save the trouble of a trip or phone call and can browse your list online.